onfido/onfido-android-sdk/MIGRATION.md

 If your migration involves upgrading across multiple SDK versions, be sure to read each individual guide in order to account for all relevant breaking changes.

+## `22.0.0` -> `22.1.0`

+### Deprecated API Changes

+- Usage of manually-generated SDK tokens alongside Studio workflows is deprecated.
+Please use Studio tokens returned in the payload when creating a workflow run.
+For more details see: https://documentation.onfido.com/api/latest/#sdk-tokens

 ## `21.2.0` -> `22.0.0`

 ### Breaking API Changes